La Repubblica: Rise to prominence

 1986 marked the newspaper's tenth birthday.
 A special issue was released in celebration, Dieci anni 1976/1985 ("Ten Years 1976/1985"), consisting of ten files in coated paper, one per each year, with the re-issuing of many original articles.
 The launch was backed by a successful advertising campaign featuring a young university student seen purchasing la Repubblica.
 Ten years later, the same student was pictured as an adult; he is holding the same newspaper but in the meantime he worked his way up to an important managerial position in a large company.
 The same year saw the launch of weekly financial supplement, Affari & finanza, edited by Giuseppe Turani. la Repubblica continued the game of catch up with Corriere della Sera, and in December 1986 managed to overtake their rivals.

 In 1987, la Repubblica launched a prize competition called Portfolio, a type of stock market-based lottery.
 Readers were encouraged to buy the newspaper daily in order to check share value.
-The prize turned out to cost more than the supplements earned, the latter increasing sales for one or two days a week only. la Repubblica expanded by almost 200,000 copies within three months, stretching to a total daily average of nearly 700,000.
-At that point, la Repubblica became the best-selling Italian newspaper.
+The prize turned out to cost more than the supplements earned, the latter increasing sales for one or two days a week only. la Repubblica expanded by almost 200,000 copies within three months, stretching to a total daily average of nearly 700,000. la Repubblica and Corriere della Sera were Italy's two best-selling newspapers.
 The 1988 circulation of the paper was 730,000 copies, making it the most read newspaper in Italy.
 At the end of the 1980s, the paper reached a circulation of 800,000 copies; by 2015, the paper had the country's second highest circulation, after Corriere della Sera, at about 275,000 copies.
 Corriere della Sera hit back with a free Saturday magazine and la Repubblica reciprocated with their own magazine, Venerdì, launched on 16 October 1987, the same day as Affari & Finanza.
 The via Solferino publishing group did not reclaim the top spot for two years.